hoijui/sent/README.md

 	make && ./sent example

 You can navigate with the arrow keys and quit with `q`.
+If you get

+	sent: could not find a scalable font matching -*-dejavu sans condensed-bold-r-*-*-0-0-*-*-*-0-*-*

+you should add the dejavu fonts dir (customize path to fit your distribution)
+with:

+	xset fp+ /usr/share/fonts/dejavu

 Configuration
 -------------